How Australian camping booking systems work: A state-by-state guide

 If you've ever tried to book a campsite in Australia and found everything booked out, the booking system itself might be the reason you missed out.

 Australia doesn't have a national campsite booking system.
 Each state and territory runs its own platform, with its own rules, release schedules, and quirks.
-Victoria uses a quarterly ballot with a virtual waiting room.
+Victoria uses a Lobby and Virtual Waiting Room with random selection on quarterly release days.
 Western Australia drops Ningaloo campsites on the first Tuesday of every month.
 Tasmania releases Overland Track permits once a year in July, and they're gone in minutes.
 If you don't know how the system in your target state works, you're already behind.

 This guide covers all eight states and territories: how each booking system works, when sites are released, and what to do when your dates are already booked out.

 Most people assume Victoria's campsite booking system is first-come-first-served.
-For high-demand campgrounds, it's actually a randomised ballot.
+For high-demand campgrounds, it's actually a randomised queue.
+Parks Victoria explicitly says it's not a ballot — but the practical effect is similar.

 How Parks Victoria's booking system works

 All Victorian national park campsites are booked through Parks Victoria, powered by a platform called Bookeasy.
-Bookings are released on a quarterly schedule, up to 6 months in advance.
+Bookings are released quarterly, approximately 6–9 months in advance.

 You can book a maximum of 3 sites per transaction.
 This was reduced from 10 to stop people bulk-booking and reselling.
 Camping fees have been halved by the Victorian government through 30 June 2027, which has made popular sites even more competitive.